riichi/chombot/README.md

 Discord bot with many features built for Riichi Mahjong servers.

 ## Building
-The project is written in Kotlin and uses Gradle build system.
+The project is written in Rust and uses Cargo build system.
 ```
-./gradlew build
+cargo build --release
 ```

 ## Running